Tips for Teachers

 Finding and Keeping Ideas

-It is useful for children to keep notebooks or folders in which they can collect and source all their ideas and potential material for poems.
-Children often ask poets ‘Where do you get your ideas from?’ and John Foster’s own response – a mixture of experience, observation and imagination – has a useful message for children in that they need to be aware that ideas are all around them – in their lives, their memories, what they do, what they read and what they observe in the world around them.
+Children often ask poets ‘Where do you get your ideas from?’ and poets will invariably reply that their ideas for their writing come from their lives, their memories, from what they do, what they read and what they observe in the world around them.
 And it’s not so much as what you write about, but how you write about it.
 Anything is potentially good material for writing!

 Poetry Activities